Administrators

 2021-22 Literacy Plan

-Master Schedule – Desert Heights Charter School submitted their master schedule to include all levels of reading support, as well as all other content areas.
+Master Schedule – Desert Heights Charter School submitted its master schedule to include all levels of reading support, as well as all other content areas.
 This information is helpful to the ELA team during the review process.

 Posted with permission: December 8, 2021